Assessment & Performance

 Pupils in The Brier School have significant difficulties in the area of cognition and learning, but this does not stop us being ambitious for each and every pupil in school.

-In Key Stage 4 six pupils achieved grades in GCSEs English and/or Mathematics and evidence of a challenging, broad and balanced curriculum with strong outcomes.
+In Key Stage 4 during 2023, five pupils achieved grades in GCSEs English and/or Mathematics and there is evidence of a challenging, broad and balanced curriculum with strong outcomes.

 Pupil progress is evidenced on an ongoing basis on the DAPA (Dudley Attainment and Progress Assessment), which is developed and used by special schools and increasingly for SEND pupils in mainstream schools.
 Working closely with other DAPA schools has been advantageous for quality assurance, moderation, challenge and support.
 As a school we use the ‘Evidence for Learning’ app to capture photographic and video evidence of attainment.
 This enables the celebration of progress, effective moderation of outcomes, and the rigorous moderation and quality assurance of assessment alongside teaching and learning.

 DAPA v3 has the pre-key stage standards embedded, and pupils are assessed on these at the end of Key Stage 1 and 2.
-Four pupils achieved below pre-key stage standard 1 in 2019, and P Level attainment was submitted for these pupils.
-In 2020 the requirement to submit pre-key stage standard data was not required and pupils in school continued to be assessed on DAPA v3.
+Many of our children are working within pre-key stage standards or the Engagement Model.

-EYFS pupils continue to be assessed on the statutory framework, in 2020-2021 we are an adopter school for the new EYFS framework.
+EYFS pupils continue to be assessed on the statutory framework.
 In addition, we have a small steps assessment, to enable progress towards EYFS outcomes to be identified and celebrated.
 Pupils entering school have a range of complex needs and are working predominantly within the 8-20-month attainment band on entry.
 Challenging expectation and a close working relationship with families and multi-agency staff have high levels of impact.
 By the end of the reception year, evidence of attainment captured in Learning Journeys, coupled with feedback at EHCP reviews highlight excellent progress for the vast majority of pupils.

-Due to the COVID19 Pandemic the Government has announced that it will not publish any school or college level educational performance data based on tests, assessments or exams for 2020 or 2021.
+Due to the COVID19 Pandemic the Government announced that it would not publish any school or college level educational performance data based on tests, assessments or exams for 2020 or 2021.